mmistakes/jekyll-theme-skinny-bones/CV/index.md

 {% include toc.html %}

-Last updated: November 2015
+Last updated: April 2016

 ## EDUCATION

-* 2013-2014	Further training (selected): Social Network Analysis, Max Planck Institute for the Studies of Societies, Germany; Multilevel analysis at the Centre for Multilevel Modelling, University of Bristol, the UK; and R-programming at Karolinska Institute, Stockholm, Sweden.
+* 2016 B.A in Political Science, University of Gothenburg
 * 2011-2012	Pedagogical Training for Teaching in Higher Education, (various certificates), University of Gothenburg
-* 2011	PhD. in Sociology, Department of Sociology, University of Gothenburg, Gothenburg, Sweden.
+* 2011	**PhD. in Sociology**, Department of Sociology, University of Gothenburg, Gothenburg, Sweden.
 * 2006	M.A. in Sociology.
 Minor in: Political Science, Economics, and Mathematics.
 University of Gothenburg, & University of Jönköping, Sweden.